Expressionless-Ball-Thing/COMP6841/README.md

 Given a website url as an input, this scraper will scrape the website's code and netowrk traffic and reference it with a database of web techonologies and integrations to determine what web technologies are used on the website, along with the versions, all neatly shown in neat JSON files.

+(This web scraper uses the web technologies database used by Wappalyzer, you can find links to it at the bottom of this document)

 The web scraper can also do the following:

 - Note down the IP addresses and ports of any server that the send sites sends requests to.